rust-lang/rust/ESOF-docs/report_2.md

 ### Pull Requests

-1. The pull request that is commited on the rust repo should include the changes that the user made, new tests or changes on old tests and the description of what the change is justifying and why it's necessary.
+1. The pull request that is commited on the rust repo should include the changes that the user made, new tests or changes on old tests and the description of what the change is, justifying and why it's necessary.

-2. If it's a breaking change then it should include the string **[breaking-change]**.
+2. If it is a breaking change, which now that 1.0 has been released and there are stability guarantees in place should only happen to unstable features, then it should include the string **[breaking-change]** so these can easily be found and documented.
+These are collected in [bitrust] , to make it easy to find all of them.

 3. The pull request will be assigned to a reviewer, though you can also choose a reviewer yourself.
 	The reviewer will comment on your code, pointing out possible bugs, style issues, missing tests,